 As part of that mission, these concerts will support causes chosen by the performers in line with the mission of their programs.
 All proceeds beyond the cost of the series will go to benefit those causes.

 Concerts are Sundays at 4pm.
 Concerts are by donation only, and all proceeds beyond cost will benefit a charity of the performers’ choice.

 All of our concerts are held in the Church at St. Paul’s on the Green, 60 East Avenue, Norwalk, CT 06851.
 For information on accessing the campus and our concerts, visit stpaulsnorwalk.org/accessibility.
 If you have questions or would like assistance at one of our programs, please contact firstname.lastname@example.org, and we would be happy to help you.
 For a season flyer, please click here.

 This program, featuring English and Spanish art song, explores modern themes and stories of immigration, and delves into themes of war, migration, separation, and death.
 Proceeds will go to the Connecticut Institute for Refugees and Immigrants.

 With Gene Stenger, tenor, and Kim Leeds, soprano.

 March 15, 2020: Miraculous Convergence

 Olivier Messiaen’s Quartet for the End of Time, written while the groundbreaking French composer was a prisoner of war during World War II, was born out of a miraculous collision of diverse influences, political ideologies and religious beliefs under the most unlikely circumstances.
 “Miraculous Convergence” will chronicle the amazing story of the quartet and the people who brought it to life, as well as the contemporary resonances of this timeless music.
-With the Center for Musical Excellence: Min Kwon, Graeme Steele Johnson, Suliman Tekalli and Ari Evan
+Featuring the Center for Musical Excellence: Min Kwon, Graeme Steele Johnson, Suliman Tekalli and Ari Evan.